Adi533/jwt-authentication-postgresql/README.md

 2. open visual studio and open the downloaded folder there.

-3. go to terminal and do git init to install all used depenedencies that were used in the app.
+3. go to terminal and do npm i to install all used depenedencies that were used in the app.

 4. Now go to .env file and fill all the required details there.
 I have wrote down their what you need to fill which is password, username and db name.